 15. They can’t climb glass or slick plastic

 Assuming the walls are smooth enough, lids on Dubia roach enclosures are an option rather than a necessity.
 Lids help maintain humidity and temperature and they can prevent curious pets and others from creating unwanted problems.
 But they aren’t required.
 All things equal, there’s no need to lock Dubia roaches in.
-They can’t climb non-textured surfaces like other roach species.
+They can’t climb non-textured surfaces like other tropical roach species.

 16. They don’t fly